 The Discover Entrepreneurship Program (DEP) introduces your students to skills critical for success in today’s job market.
 Students will have an opportunity to flex their creative muscles, engage with the community and explore career paths in the tech and innovation space.
 Whether your student is the next Bill Gates or primed to be the next great innovator at FedEx, help them catch the innovators’ bug and Discover Entrepreneurship.

 This program is powered by LaunchTN, a nonprofit with the mission to make Tennessee the most startup friendly state in the nation.
 DEP fulfills a critical component of our mission: to create a robust talent pipeline to fill existing and future needs of growing companies.
-We are currently accepting applications from Tennessee high schools interested in hosting one of three programs detailed below.
+We are currently accepting applications from Tennessee high schools and youth organizations interested in hosting one of three programs detailed below.
 Each is an excellent opportunity to introduce your students to entrepreneurship in the Spring or Fall 2019 semesters!

 Each curriculum partner provides a turnkey program structure for schools to implement as a standalone class or integrate into an existing course (i.e. marketing, finance, etc.) Curriculum partners are flexible and exist to help teachers and their students be successful.

 - Learn basic principles of launching a business or innovative venture through classroom training and practical application

 - Engage with community members and mentors outside of the classroom

 - Exit the program with a tangible finished project ready for presentation